Mallikarjuna-dev/frontend-concepts/useReducer-app/README.md

 - Learned how to replace multiple `useState` calls with a single `useReducer`
 - Gained insight into how to structure reducer functions for scalable state management
 - Experienced real-world usage of action dispatching and dynamic UI styling
+- `useReducer` is useful even for simple state like booleans

 ## 👤 Author